PixelDrive/peppol-toolkit/README.md

 ⚠️ **Early Development**: This project is currently in early development.
 The Invoice type definitions and full feature set are still being implemented.
 Contributions and feedback are welcome!

+## Versioning

+Starting from version 1.0.0, this library will follow [Semantic Versioning (SemVer)](https://semver.org/).
+Until then, breaking changes may occur in minor and patch releases as the API is still being stabilized.

 ## Roadmap

 - [ ] Initial invoice-to-UBL XML generation API